State of the Faculty Address 2019

 - Professor Spring Kong Feng-ming, Professor Bo Lu and Professor Guan Xin-yuan (Clinical Oncology) were awarded Shenzhen Overseas High-level Talents Innovation and Entrepreneurship Special Fund (Peacock Plan) by Shenzhen Government in 2018 (RMB20M).

-- Professor Karen Lam Siu-ling (Medicine) was awarded a Food and Health Bureau (HMRF) grant for the Commissioned Programme on Early Phase Clinical Trials on Novel Pharmaceutical Products in June 2019 (HK$50M).
+- Professor Karen Lam Siu-ling (Medicine) was awarded a Food and Health Bureau Health and Medical Research Fund (HMRF) grant for the Commissioned Programme on Early Phase Clinical Trials on Novel Pharmaceutical Products in June 2019 (HK$50M).

 - Professor Lo Chung-mau (Surgery) and his team were awarded HK$50M in the Theme-based Research Scheme 2019/20 (Ninth Round) of the Research Grants Council for the project “Fighting Disease Recurrence and Promoting Tissue Repair after Liver Transplantation: Translating Basic Discoveries to Clinical Excellence”.

 - Professor William Lu Weijia, Dr Kelvin Yeung Wai-kwok, Dr Wong Tak-man, Dr Michael To Kai-tsun, Dr Victor Leung Yu-leong (Orthopaedics and Traumatology) received prestigious grant of RMB27.44M on “Functional reconstruction of human tissues and organs by precision addictive manufacturing technology” under the National Key R&D Programmes, funded by the Ministry of Science and Technology (MoST) in 2019.